Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You’ll need:

-For the Fudge:
+For The Fudge:

-• 1 cup semisweet chocolate chips
+• 1 cup of semisweet chocolate chips

-• 14-ounce (300 ml) can condensed milk
+• 14-ounce (300-milliliter) can of condensed milk

-• 2 teaspoons vanilla extract
+• 2 teaspoons of vanilla extract

-For the Frosting:
+For The Frosting:

 • 3 egg yolks

-• 1½ cups shredded sweetened coconut
+• 1½ cups of shredded sweetened coconut

 CHOCOLATE: While it won’t taste exactly like the famous chocolate bar, you could use milk or dark chocolate chips in this delicious recipe.
 You could even change it up with white chocolate chips.